 To determine which conditions a doctor is most likely to treat, we analyze our database of 9 billion health insurance claims.
 We identify the conditions for which the doctor sees the most patients, as well as conditions the doctor treats less frequently but at a higher rate than similar doctors (which can help identify doctors with particular expertise treating rarer conditions).
 We display up to 30 conditions for each doctor to give a broad (but not exhaustive) picture of what the doctor treats.
 The top few conditions we show on each doctor’s profile are the conditions for which they see the most patients.

-Let’s say you do a search for doctors with experience treating allergies on Amino and get matched with an allergist named Dr. A. Their Amino profile shows that they have experience treating patients for allergies as well as asthma, hay fever, and lung conditions.
+Let’s say you search Amino for doctors with experience treating allergies and get matched with an allergist named Dr. A. Their Amino profile shows that they have experience treating patients for allergies as well as asthma, hay fever, and lung conditions.
 To determine that Dr. A has experience treating patients for these conditions, we look at claims data and count the number of patients that Dr. A has seen for each condition.
-If we determine that Dr. A treats patients for allergies, asthma, hay fever, and lung conditions more often than other conditions, or if Dr. A frequently sees patients for conditions that similar providers do not frequently see patients, we surface up to 30 of those conditions on Dr. A’s profile.
+If we determine that Dr. A treats patients for allergies, asthma, hay fever, and lung conditions more often than other conditions, or if Dr. A frequently sees patients for conditions that similar providers tend not to see frequently, we surface up to 30 of those conditions on Dr. A’s profile.

 How we determine a doctor’s experience badge